pegaltier/backtest-kit/README.md

     }
   }

-  // Cancel the stale order before throwing so no orphan orders are left on the book await exchange.cancelOrder(order.id, symbol);
+  await exchange.cancelOrder(order.id, symbol);
   throw new Error(`Limit order ${order.id} [${side} ${qty} ${symbol} @ ${price}] not filled in time — backtest-kit will retry`);
 }